 I am a very lucky guy.
-I have been on this Earth for 40 years now.
-40 years is a lot – it’s more than what many people get.
-40 years of life and lessons also gives you plenty to write about.
-So here’s just a little bit of my story:
+I have been on this Earth for 45 years now.
+45 years is a lot – it’s more than what many people get.
+45 years of life and lessons also gives you plenty to write about.
+Anyway, here’s just a little bit of my story:

 It wasn’t all doom and gloom though.
-I had some of the happiest times of my life in Sri Lanka – warm weather, wonderful friends, spicy food, cold beer – it was heaven on Earth!
+I had some of the happiest times of my life in Sri Lanka: warm weather, wonderful friends, spicy food and cold beer … it was heaven on Earth!
 What stands out the most for me though are the people – my friends, my family, my neighbours, my teachers – some truly amazing people.

 I managed to make it through school alive and went on to study law.
 I ended up practising as an attorney for several years and enjoyed (most of) it.
 Life was pretty good, but then it got even better – I met the love of my life.
 We met when she was holidaying in Sri Lanka.
 A long-distance relationship ensued and we were married within 2 years of our first meeting.
 Then came the big move – to the U.K.

 Even though my life in Sri Lanka had been eventful and exciting, nothing prepared me for what was to come.
 2008 was when it all started.
 I was 35 years old at the time.
-Established in the legal scene once more and the proud partner at my own (little) firm, I was living a fairly ‘normal’ life: married, working, with a house of our own, reading newspapers and watching TV.
-Physically, mentally and emotionally, I was invested heavily in the System.
-I was very much an ‘establishment’ man.
-Then 2 people came along and changed it all.
-Life was never going to be the same again – again : )
+Established in the legal scene once more and the proud partner at my own (little) firm, I was living a fairly ‘normal’ life: married; working full-time; with a house of our own; reading newspapers and watching TV.
+Physically, mentally and emotionally, I was very much an establishment man, heavily invested in the System.
+Then, two people came along and changed it all.
+Life was never going to be the same again – again!

 There were more changes to come – I went back to university.
 This time it was to study psychology.
 I got a job supporting people with learning difficulties.
 I became more open to spirituality.
 I became a vegan.
 And then, I became a dad for the first time – what a game changer!